awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/run-instance.rst

 You can launch an instance in either EC2-Classic or in a VPC.
 For more information about EC2-Classic and EC2-VPC, see :ec2-ug-win:`Supported Platforms <ec2-supported-platforms>` in the |EC2-ug-win|.

-.. topic:: To launch an EC2 instance in EC2-Classic
+To launch an EC2 instance in EC2-Classic:

 #.
 Create and initialize a :sdk-net-api:`RunInstancesRequest <EC2/TEC2RunInstancesRequest>` object.
    Be sure the AMI, key pair, and security group you specify exist in the region you specified when